omoriboyX/howisomoriboysday/README.md

 Bullying

-*even if these topics are not yet mentioned, still keep in mind they most likely will some other time
+*even if these topics are not yet mentioned, still keep in mind they most likely will some other time I am in no way affiliated with omocat.
+I just use omoriboy as a nickname because I feel comfortable identifying with the character.